Things to Do in Myrtle Beach SC

 Welcome to a World of Dining & Shopping

 The Myrtle Beach area is known for its Lowcountry cuisine and "Calabash-style" seafood, but with a choice of 1,500 dining options, where do you begin?
-For a combination of great food and a high-energy atmosphere, theme restaurants are the rage in Myrtle Beach.
+For a combination of great food and a high-energy atmosphere, theme restaurants are the rage on Restaurant Row Myrtle Beach.
 A few of your many choices include Planet Hollywood, Jimmy Buffett's Margaritaville, Hard Rock Cafe, and the House of Blues.
 If you're in the mood for fresh-catch seafood and a charming atmosphere, several restaurants line the water in Little River and Murrells Inlet.

 The Grand Strand is also a shopper's dream, offering everything from outlet malls and festive retail centers to quaint Lowcountry shops.
 For name-band clothing in an outlet atmosphere, don?t miss places like the Waccamaw Factory Shoppes or the Myrtle Beach Factory Stores.
 Two multi-faceted entertainment complexes, Broadway at the Beach and Barefoot Landing, together offer more than 150 specialty and name-brand stores.
 And beneath the shade of towering oaks you'll find a browser's paradise at the world-famous Hammock Shops at Pawleys Island.
 Be sure to visit the brand NEW Tanger Outlet Center, located near Shore Drive, and the Arcadian - Briarcliffe areas.

 Our Theaters Feature Some of the Best Entertainment in the Country